 GEO Group and CoreCivic (formerly Corrections Corporation of America) control approximately 75 percent of the private prison market in the US and run several immigration detention centers.
 They benefit from the Trump Administration’s aggressive immigration policy that fills detention beds and backlogs immigration courts—all while having unlimited access to a growing pool of workers.

-A federal lawsuit filed in 2018 by a coalition of civil rights groups and lawyers alleges that detainees in the Stewart Detention Center in South Georgia were coerced into working for a few cents each day or go without necessities like food, soap, and basic hygiene items.
+A federal lawsuit filed in 2018 by a coalition of civil rights groups and lawyers alleges that detainees in the Stewart Detention Center in South Georgia were coerced into working for a few cents each day or were forced to go without necessities like food, soap, and basic hygiene items.
 Stewart Detention Center is owned by CoreCivic.

 Like people convicted to sentences in private prisons, immigrants in for-profit detention centers face—and work in—inhumane conditions; however, asylum seekers are fleeing persecution, torture, or death in their home countries and come to the US for protection.
 ICE has been arresting asylum seekers and locking them up for prolonged periods of time without bail—a violation of US and international law.
 Additionally, Trump’s zero-tolerance policy led to the separation of over 2,700 children from their families at the US-Mexico border and the government has yet to reunite all families.

 Activists are standing up for prison workers and unfairly detained immigrants through divestment.
 Freedom to Thrive (formerly Enlace) is urging investors to remove investments from GEO Group and CoreCivic.
-They’re also targeting the The Million Shares Club a group of 39 major financial investors that each own over one million shares of these two private prison companies combined.
+They’re also targeting the The Million Shares Club, a group of 39 major financial investors that each own over one million shares of these two private prison companies combined.
 The Million Shares Club includes groups like Blackrock Inc., Vanguard Group INC, and Prudential Financial Inc, to name a few.

 You can take action by breaking up with mega-banks that support private prisons and detention centers and put your funds in a community development, green bank or credit union.
 These institutions work to build the green economy through community development projects and loans—not private prisons and detention centers.
 Find one near you with our Get A Better bank directory or talk to your financial planner.